JuliaText/Languages.jl/README.md

 Languages.jl
 ============

+# Introduction

-A package for working with human languages.
+Languages.jl is a Julia package for working with human languages.
+It provides:

 * Lists of words from each language for basic categories:
 	* Articles